phetsims/calculus-grapher/doc/model.md

 derivative is rendered.
 The visibility of the curve on each graph is controlled via an eye toggle button, on the left-hand side of each graph.

 A finite difference method is used to determine the derivative.
-To illustrate non-differential points in f(x), open circles appear at the non-differential points for the derivative.
+To support implicit scaffolding, this screen does not allow non-differentiable points to occur on f(x).
+Visit the Advanced or Lab screen for opportunities to explore non-differentiable points.

 The "Tangent" checkbox below the control panel triggers the visibility of three components: (1) a user-controlled scrubber at the bottom of the graphs, (2) a tangent arrow on the primary graph, and (3) the "Slope of Tangent"